nup002/Mathboard/docs/compatibility.md

 ## Known Issues

 ### Windows
-- WinCompose must be running for proper Unicode symbol input
+- WinCompose must be running

-### MacOS
+### Mac
+- Mathpad Service must be running
+- Mathpad Service must have been granted Accessibility and Input Monitoring permissions
 - On some macOS versions, certain mathematical symbols may require manual font installation
-- Dead key behavior may vary between different macOS versions

 ### Linux
 - IBus must be properly configured and running